ZeitOnline/vivi/core/src/zeit/cms/clipboard/browser/README.txt

 'http://localhost/++skin++cms/repository/wirtschaft.feed/@@view.html'

-We can also get the unique id from an entry:
+We can also get the unique id from an entry:  XXX why do we need this?

 >>> ajax.open(
 ...     'http://localhost/++skin++cms/workingcopy/zope.user/'